peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 +-------------------+                         +--------------------+
 ~~~

-The Wallet Instance sends the Status Assertion request to the Credential Issuer.
+The Wallet Instance sends the Status Assertion request to the Credential Issuer, where:
-The request MUST contain the base64url hash value of the Digital Credential, for which the Status Assertion
+- The request MUST contain the base64url hash value of the Digital Credential, for which the Status Assertion
 is requested, and enveloped in a signed object as proof of possession.
-The proof of possession MUST be signed with the private key corresponding
+- The proof of possession MUST be signed with the private key corresponding
 to the public key attested by the Credential Issuer and contained within the Digital Credential.

 ~~~